kyrran/AerialRobotics_Display/index.md

-# Learning Agile Tensile Perching for Aerial Robots from Demonstration

 This project introduces a **stable PyBullet simulation environment** designed to simulate the **wrapping of a soft tether**, and to provide a reinforcement learning (RL) setting for a tethered drone to master an **agile** perching **strategy**.
 The training employs the Soft Actor-Critic from Demonstration (SACfD) technique, with the algorithm implemented using the ['Stable-Baselines3'](https://github.com/DLR-RM/stable-baselines3) library.

 A complete tethered drone system (drone-tether-payload) was simulated, incorporating realistic drone dynamics, a PID controller, and a tether-payload system to model the perching process.
 The drone model used is a MAV model inherited from the ['gym_pybullet_drones'](https://github.com/utiasDSL/gym-pybullet-drones) project, with its compatible PID controller developed by the same team.
 The simulated MAV has an approximate 1:10 mass ratio, compared to the customized drone used in real-world experiments.